|

 glamorous.
 But it is at least as

 important.
-As a lure away from
+As a lure away from autistic

-for the rank-and-file economist.
-He or
+rank-and-file economist.
+He or she must

-she must also be enticed with concrete possibilities for research.
+also be enticed with concrete possibilities for research.
 To this end, conceptual frameworks must be

 developed that bring into view ranges of economic phenomena that enter